carpentries/membershipdb/README.md

     ~~~

     If you're experienced Python programmer, feel free to create a
-    Python3-compatible [virtualenv](virtualenv) for Membership DB and install
+    Python3-compatible [virtualenv][virtualenv] for Membership DB and install
     dependencies from `requirements.txt`.

-1. Install [Yarn](yarn), the tool that manages Membership DB's JavaScript and CSS
+1. Install [Yarn][yarn], the tool that manages Membership DB's JavaScript and CSS
     dependencies, following the directions according your operating system in
     https://yarnpkg.com/lang/en/docs/install/: